-For the 2017 Conference, the program has evolved and ten high schools in Maine are participating.
+The program has evolved and currently ten high schools in Maine are participating.
 The curriculum is designed by each teacher within the guidelines of the school.
 These for-credit courses range from a full year’s course, to a theme or topic within an AP course. or to a mentored independent study.
-This year’s topic is “Refugees and Global Migration: Humanity’s Crisis,” and it is anticipated that 50 students will attend the Conference at the Strand in Rockland.

 Student attendees obviously benefit from hearing world-renowned speakers sharing their expertise in current global topics, and because the students are prepared both before and after the Conference in the classroom, the students are ready to absorb the information and the atmosphere with other adults.

 Feedback from other attendees about the students has been overwhelmingly positive, expressing appreciation at the fresh perspectives and youthful energy added by their presence.